The Bourne Ultimatum | 2007

 In ‘New York’, Pamela Landy (Joan Allen) is summoned to a frosty meeting over breakfast with Vosen, to be informed she’ll be working alongside him on the Bourne case.
 Once again, things are not what they seem.

-The posh hotel restaurant is the CC Bar of the Chancery Court Hotel, 252 High Holborn, in London WC1.
+The posh hotel restaurant was the CC Bar, now revamped as the Holborn Dining Room, of the Rosewood London Hotel, 252 High Holborn, in London WC1.
 The hotel occupies the magnificent old Pearl Assurance Building, which had stood empty for years, supplying interiors for films including Howards End, Richard III and The Saint, until its rebirth as a luxury five-star retreat.

 Bourne arrives in Spain at Madrid’s main Atocha train station, heading for ‘Sewell and Marbury’, supposedly at ‘334 Calle Norte’.
 The real office, on which Bourne spies from the narrow Calle de los Jardines opposite, is Calle de la Virgen de los Peligros 10 (just to the north of the café which stood in for ‘Turin’ earlier).